-The following courses, when scheduled as W courses, count toward the Writing Requirement: MATH 234 and 434.
+A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.

 A minor in mathematics consists of MATH 128 (or exemption by examination), 129 (or exemption by examination), 130, 234, 238, and one additional 4-credit course selected from CPTR 125, MATH 123, or any mathematics course numbered 200 or above.